 Casey Family Programs (2018)

-Describes how the processes of investigation, removal, and placement into out-of-home care are traumatic events for children and families and how child welfare agencies should explore ways of minimizing trauma.
+Describes how the processes of investigation, removal, and placement into out-of-home care are traumatic events for children and families and how child welfare agencies should explore ways to minimize trauma.

 Recommendations for Trauma-Informed Care Under the Family First Prevention Services Act